kulsuri/url-shortener/README.md

 python app.py
 ```
 2. Use an application like Postman to make GET/POST requests
+Note: if you want a new empty database, please delete the urls.db

 # Shorten URL Example - POST Request
 - Request type: